 Once a strong curriculum is chosen, principals must ensure all teachers receive professional development on how to implement the curriculum.
-Principals should observe teachers, review classroom assessment data, and look at student work to determine the level of support teachers need with implementing the curriculum effectively.
+Using the curriculum implementation scale, principals should observe teachers, review classroom assessment data, and look at student work to determine the level of support teachers need with implementing the curriculum effectively.
+Principals should also use the series of collaboration sessions (session 1, session 2, session 3, and session 4) to learn how to develop a better professional development plan for their teachers around curriculum implementation.